ashishsinghkauravda-analyst/Amazon-Sales-Analysis/README.md

 ## Project Overview

-This project focuses on analyzing Amazon SaaS Sales data using Power BI to uncover meaningful business insights.
+This project focuses on analyzing Amazon Sales data using Power BI to uncover meaningful business insights.

 The dashboard helps stakeholders to: